Your shopping cart is empty

 Watch this step by step video on installing your new kit.

-By connecting your Telstra modem you're authorising and giving your consent for Telstra to arrange for the installation of nbn on your phone line and to move your existing home phone and broadband service to the nbn network.
+By connecting your Telstra modem you're authorising and giving your consent for Telstra to arrange for the installation of nbn on your phone line and to move your existing home phone and internet service to the nbn network.
 This change is permanent and cannot be reversed.
 Please ensure you are informed about your move to the nbn network before you connect your Telstra modem.

 What changes can I expect when I’m connected to nbn?Do I have to move to nbn?Do I need to pay more for nbn?How will I receive my Telstra NBN Connection Kit?How long do I have to wait until I get nbn?How do I return my old equipment?What will happen to my other services that use my phone line?What do I do when I receive my Telstra NBN Connection KitWhat’s included in the Telstra NBN Connection Kit?What do I need my Telstra/ Broadband Username for?I need assistance installing my Telstra NBN Connection KitWhat if I have a security alarm, lift phone or fire indicator panel?